digital-asset/daml-finance/docs/source/packages/core-interfaces.rst

     - :ref:`Instruction <module-daml-finance-interface-settlement-instruction-10970>`:
       Interface for providing a single instruction to transfer an asset
+    - :ref:`Batch <module-daml-finance-interface-settlement-batch-39188>`:
+      Interface for atomically executing instructions, i.e., settling `Transferable`\s
     - :ref:`Factory <module-daml-finance-interface-settlement-factory-75196>`:
-      Interface used to generate settlement instructions
+      Interface used to generate a batch and associated instructions
-    - :ref:`Batch <module-daml-finance-interface-settlement-batch-39188>`:
-      Interface for atomically settling `Transferable`\s
     - :ref:`Types <module-daml-finance-interface-settlement-types-44085>`:
-      Types required in the settlement process, e.g., RoutedStep, Allocation and Approval
+      Types required in the settlement process, e.g., RoutedStep, Allocation, and Approval

     The :doc:`Settlement <../concepts/settlement>` page contains an overview of the settlement process and explains the relationship between instructions and batches.
 Check out the